"Books...blah! History...boring!"

 But then you may consider: Is this true of all books?
 The answer, sadly, is no. Not all books are worth pouring our precious time and thoughts into, and neither are they healthy for our minds or souls.
 As Philippians 4:8 says:

-"Finally, brothers and sisters, whatever is true, whatever is noble, whatever is right, whatever is pure, whatever is lovely, whatever is admirable--if anything is excellent or praiseworthy--think about such things" (NIV).
+"Finally, brothers and sisters, whatever is true, whatever is noble, whatever is right, whatever is pure, whatever is lovely, whatever is admirable--if anything is excellent or praiseworthy--think about such things" (NIV).and

 Have you ever considered what makes a book "good"?
 Is it the fact that its popular, filled with action, or makes us laugh...or is there something more?